GreaterWMS/GreaterWMS/README.md

 ---

-## Production Life Cycle:

-- V 1.0.0 -- 2019.07 ~ 2020.12(Due to version 1.0.0 is more complex for re-development, so we rewrite the V 2.0)
-- V 2.0.0 -- 2020.12 ~ 2021.03(Rewrite business process, native API development documents, add real-time communication, facilitate enterprise users to communicate with each other)
-- V 2.1.0 -- 2021.03 ~ 2021.06(The real-time interaction between customers and enterprises is added to enhance the business relationship between enterprises and customers, and realize VMI business)
-- V 2.2.0 -- 2020.06 ~ 2021.09(The real-time interaction between suppliers and enterprises is added to enhance the business relationship between enterprises and suppliers, and realize milk-run and look-proof pulling）
-- V 2.3.0 -- 2021.09 ~ 2021.12(The rudiment of inventory management, the neural network is initially added, and the inventory changes are Deep learning)
-- V 3.0.0 -- 2021.12 ~ 2022.03(Fully implanted neural network, so that upstream and downstream enterprises can operate the whole business at the lowest cost)
-- V 3.1.0 -- 2022.03 ~ 2022.06(Regional warehouse business layout, through in-depth learning, to achieve multi warehouse operation, cost minimization)

----

 ## Development Environment:

-- Python Version 3.8.0 +
+- Python Version 3.9.5 +

-- Django Version 3.1.0 +(This version of Django only supports asynchronous real-time communication)
+- Django Version 3.1.12 +(This version of Django only supports asynchronous real-time communication)

 - Django-rest-framework Version  3.12.2 + (Highest versions of Django-rest-framework are more compatible with Django3)